liberland/Constitution/Liberland-constitution.md

 ### Article IV: The Judicial Power

 * **§IV.1.** The judicial power of the Free Republic of Liberland shall be vested in the Courts of the Free Republic of Liberland.
-* **§IV.2.** The Courts of the Free Republic of Liberland shall first and foremost uphold the Constitution of the Free Republic of Liberland, and any laws passed by the Assembly in accordance with this Constitution.
+* **§IV.2.** The Courts of the Free Republic of Liberland shall first and foremost uphold the Constitution of the Free Republic of Liberland and any laws passed in accordance therewith.
 * **§IV.3.** The Courts of the Free Republic of Liberland shall protect the Citizens thereof and other Residents from any unlawful trespasses upon their Rights.
 * **§IV.4.** The Judges of the Courts of the Free Republic of Liberland shall regulate their own affairs within the Secretariat of the Judiciary of the Free Republic of Liberland.
   * **§IV.4(1)** The Secretariat of the Judiciary shall be headed by the Chief Justice of the Supreme Court.
-  * **§IV.4(2)** The Secretariat of the Judiciary shall supervise the Judicial Appointment Commission.
-  * **§IV.4(3)** The Secretariat of the Judiciary shall supervise all Agents of the judicial branch of the Public Administration.
+  * **§IV.4(2)** The Secretariat of the Judiciary shall supervise all Agents of the judicial branch of the Public Administration.
-  * **§IV.4(4)** No Agent of Law Enforcement shall enter the premises of any Court of the Free Republic of Liberland unless with the express and informed consent of the Secretariat of the Judiciary or pursuant to the Supreme Warrant.
+  * **§IV.4(3)** No Agent of Law Enforcement shall enter the premises of any Court of the Free Republic of Liberland unless with the express and informed consent of the Secretariat of the Judiciary or pursuant to the Supreme Warrant.
 * **§IV.5.** The Judges of the Courts of the Free Republic of Liberland shall be independent and shall not be removable by any Member of the other branches of the Public Administration.
   * **§IV.5(1)** The remuneration of the Judges shall not be lowered without the express and informed consent of the Secretariat of the Judiciary of the Free Republic of Liberland.
  * **§IV.5(2)** No Judge of any Court of the Free Republic of Liberland shall be arrested for any period whatsoever unless pursuant to the Supreme Warrant or under exigent circumstances where there is a threat to others or where vital evidence may be destroyed.
  * **§IV.5(3)** Where a Judge is placed under arrest without the Supreme Warrant, the Chief Justice of the Supreme Court shall be immediately notified about the detainment and shall have the power to order immediate release of the detained Judge; should the Chief Justice of the Supreme Court be the Judge arrested, the most senior Justice of the Supreme Court shall have the power to order the immediate release of him or her.
- * **§IV.5(4)** The Supreme Warrant shall be issued by the Secretariat of the Judiciary of the Free Republic of Liberland as signed by the Chief Justice of the Supreme Court or at least three Justices of the Supreme Court acting together upon request by the Office of the Public Prosecutor supported by clear and convincing evidence of an alleged offence.
+ * **§IV.5(4)** The Supreme Warrant shall be issued by the Secretariat of the Judiciary of the Free Republic of Liberland as signed by the Chief Justice of the Supreme Court or by at least three Justices of the Supreme Court acting together upon request by the Office of the Public Prosecutor supported by clear and convincing evidence of an alleged offence.
 * **§IV.6.** All Judges, other than the Justices of the Supreme Court, shall be appointed by the Chief Justice of the Supreme Court upon the recommendation of the Judicial Appointment Commission.
   * **§IV.6(1)** No Person shall hold the office of a Judge whilst holding any other public office within the legislative or executive branch of the Public Administration concurrently.
   * **§IV.6(2)** The Judicial Appointment Commission shall be composed of the four Justices of the Supreme Court and three other members appointed by the Chief Justice of the Supreme Court.
   * **§IV.6(3)** The Judicial Appointment Commission shall reach its decisions with a simple majority.
   * **§IV.6(4)** The Judicial Appointment Commission shall recommend to the Chief Justice of the Supreme Court qualified lawyers to hold the office of a Judge of the Civil Court or Criminal Court.
-  * **§IV.6(5)** Should the office of any of the Justices of the Supreme Court become vacant, the Judicial Appointment Commission shall recommend to the Chancellor a qualified Judge for the replacement.
+  * **§IV.6(5)** Should the office of any of the Justices of the Supreme Court become vacant, the Judicial Appointment Commission shall make recommendations regarding any proposed candidate for the position of Justice of the Supreme Court; such recommendations shall not be binding.
   * **§IV.6(6)** Should the office of the Chief Justice of the Supreme Court become vacant, the Chancellor shall appoint the most senior Justice of the Supreme Court to be the new Chief Justice of the Supreme Court.
 * **§IV.7.** The Judicial Appointment Commission shall have the power to inquire into alleged misconduct of any Judge of any Court of the Free Republic of Liberland other than the Chief Justice and other Justices of the Supreme Court.
   * **§IV.7(1)** The Judicial Appointment Commission shall have the power to subpoena Judges of the Free Republic of Liberland and Agents of the Public Administration to hear testimonies given under oath.